 Active turbidity testing helps ensure that local water sources are unpolluted and that water filtration systems are doing their job.

-Consider that the state of Florida possesses over 7,800 natural lakes and over 50,000 square miles of river water.
 These areas are subject to constant satellite and ground turbidity testing to prevent local water pollution.
 In addition, local coral reefs and aquatic ecosystems in the southeast require ongoing turbidity maintenance and care to ensure their continued survival.

-Under the Clean Water Act, Florida is required to test its water-quality standards across the state every three years.
+Under the Clean Water Act, Florida is required to test its water quality standards across the state every three years.
 As part of this assessment, stormwater management and turbidity are central concerns for the abovementioned reasons.

 To ensure the continued maintenance and proliferation of clean and clear water, turbidity maintenance at construction sites and vulnerable ecological zones is critical across the state of Florida.

-What is Water Turbidity
+Sources of Water Turbidity

 How Turbidity Testing Works

-Fortunately, turbidity meters or nephelometers allow experts to measure the amount of light being reflected from a water source to measure its turbidity.
+Turbidity meters or nephelometers allow experts to measure the amount of light being reflected from a water source to measure its turbidity.
 These tests encompass cloud coverage, the current temperature, and other environmental markers to assess the turbidity accurately.

 Best of all, nephelometers are not terribly expensive, and most environmental consultant companies provide their own to help you manage your active stormwater runoff.

-By actively and frequently testing water turbidity, local agencies and consultants can develop strategies to reduce turbidity and help promote clean water.
+By actively and frequently testing water turbidity, local agencies, and consultants can develop strategies to reduce turbidity and help promote clean water.

 How to Reduce Turbidity in Water